isabella232/google-maps-polygon-center-approximation-blog/README.md

 # Polygon Experiment

 Experiments with placing a marker around the center of a polygon.
+This repo has an accompanying [blog post](http://moduscreate.com/placing-markers-inside-polygons-with-google-maps/).

 ![demo](screenshot.png)